cwhitson97/WeatherApp/README.md

 Completed the full API with proper documentation for other developers to easily use.
 Also completed the multi day outlook for a week in advance.
 Stores the information into an easy to use format that can be routed into the GUI.

+__Linete Estrada's Accomplishments:__

+Succesfully improved the GUI to give it a cleaner/more professional look and updated the builder to access the correct files.
+This can be shown in the main.py file and the 'kv' files.